threeML/threeML/docs/md_docs/xspec_users.md

 * The modularity of 3ML means that the types of data it can fit will grow quickly

 ## Do I need a new plugin for my instrument?
 * If it is an X-ray instrument that has PHA1 data, BAK files, RSPs and ARFs, nope!
 This is handled by the OGIPLike plugin.
-* Think of OGIPLike to be a XSPEC-like object.
+* Think of OGIPLike as an XSPEC-like object.
 Feed your data in and pass it to to the JointLikelihood or BayesianAnalysis objects.
 You need one plugin per observation.
 * OGIPLike is simply provides a wrapper around DispersionSpectrumLike that reads standard OGIP files.
 We are strict about following the OGIP standard.

 ## Can I use XSPEC models?
 * Yes!
 * astromodels provides and interface to XSPEC models.
 See details in the modeling section.
 * We are currently building our own set of standard models in XSPEC.
-We already have APEC, PhAbs, Wabs, Tbabs etc. So you can try those out first.
+We already have **APEC**, **PhAbs**, **Wabs**, **Tbabs** etc. So you can try those out first.

 ## Can I trust the results of the fits?
 * ![Test Against XSPEC](https://github.com/threeML/threeML/workflows/Test%20Against%20XSPEC/badge.svg)